 - 1. Open a business bank account in germany

 - 2. How do I open a business bank account in Germany?

 - 4. Is it possible to open a Non-resident business account in Germany?

 - 5. How to select free business bank account in Germany

 - 6. The best options for having a free business bank account in Germany

-- 7. Self-employed persons with low revenues and a small number of transactions
+- 7. Self-employed persons and freelancers with low revenues and a small number of transactions

 - 8. How to open a bank account in Europe